JohnPhamous/codecademy-daily-journal/instructions.md

 - You are welcome to use any libraries to help you build features
 - You are welcome to use other APIs that are not listed above
+- You should be consistent on the folder structure.
+Remember to think about features, connected components, and presentational components.

 ### Connect your Components to Redux